Frontline Sales Training

 How Sales Professionals Can Navigate Buyer Negotiation Phrases?

 As a salesperson, your ability to navigate price conversations can kill or save a deal.
-Buyers come prepared with clever phrases, and knowing how to respond is key to protecting your margins.
+Buyers come prepared with common negotiation phrases, and knowing how to respond is key to protecting your margins.
 Here’s how to handle those tricky moments with confidence and professionalism.

 Know the buyer's Reason: